ghaus007/hello-world/README.md

 # hello-world
 hi adesh!

-ashraf here ,i made some changes in node.js and script(thats what i made of!).
+ghaus here ,i made some changes in java.https and javascript(rhat what is!). get those code on common api